 Prepare to be Shocked: Tim Ferriss' Favourite Brain Enhancer is Tea

 Nootropics are everywhere.
 Amongst entrepreneurs in the United States they’re near-ubiquitous, and hundreds of successful people have espoused the benefits they feel from various brain enhancing substances.
 Tim Ferriss is one of these people, shedding light on his most-used brain boosters in a YouTube video.
-However, contrary to what you might expect from a self-described ‘human guinea pig’, Ferriss prefers a milder method of cognitive enhancement.
+However, contrary to what you might expect from a self-described ‘human guinea pig’, Ferriss prefers a mild method of cognitive enhancement.
 Indeed, one of his favourite ways to help his mental performance is by drinking a very particular tea of South American origin.
 We’ll break down what it is and why it’s so helpful to Tim in the following few paragraphs!

 Pictured is a ‘gourd’ of yerba mate, complete with bombilla drinking straw.
 Mate is Ferriss' brain-boosting tea - it's been consumed by South American peoples for hundreds of years, long before the arrival of Europeans to the continent.
 It’s been used for medicinal purposes throughout South American history, and has been the subject of numerous studies in contemporary times.